top of page

 5 reasons readers are turning to self-help books

-Banner photo: anotherxlife on Unsplash/Post image: www.freepik.com My wife and I visited a popular book fair in South Mumbai.
-Like the circus, we look forward to the book sale whenever it comes to town.
-The book sale was held in a large assembly hall where hundreds of thousands of books —fiction and nonfiction, paperbacks and hardbacks—were tightly stacked front to back with their spines up, in rows upon rows that stretched longer than a bowling alley.
-The place was bustlin
+My wife and I visited a popular book fair in South Mumbai.
+The book sale was held in a large assembly hall where hundreds of thousands of books —fiction and nonfiction, paperbacks and hardbacks—were tightly stacked front to back with their spines up, in rows upon rows that stretched longer than bowling alleys.
+The place was teeming with all kinds of readers, and perhaps even non-readers.
+There were book browsers casually flipping through titles, old-school readers savouring

 Aug 22, 20243 min read